MSc Nursing Program: Career Path

 Career Path

-Upon completion of an MScN program, graduates may be eligible for advanced nursing roles, such as nursing educator, nurse manager, or nursing informatics specialist.
+Upon completing an MScN program, graduates may be eligible for advanced nursing roles, such as nursing educator, nurse manager, or nursing informatics specialist.
 They may also be eligible to pursue doctoral studies in nursing or related fields.

 Some potential career paths for graduates of an MScN program may include: